 - Use the data to discover trends in network and device behavior

-There are tools designed to help you get better visibility on the networks and devices you manage.
-Above all, these systems can help you process data better and identify key trends impacting network and device performance.
+Many tools can help you get better visibility on the networks and devices you manage.
+Above all, these systems can help you process data better and identify critical trends impacting network and device performance.
 For example, a network monitoring system like Domotz can automatically collect all relevant data about the devices you monitor.
-Pairing this system with something like Power BI you can turn this data into a real-time dashboard to streamline the way you work.
+Pairing this system with something like Power BI you can turn this data into a real-time dashboard to streamline your work.

 3) Automating the processes you can

-Automation will continue to play an important role in 2022.
+Automation will continue to play an essential role in 2022.
 Automate more to scale better and boost your efficiency.
-Automation is no easy task but with the right tools in place, you can create standardized processes, remove the risk of human error and reduce the workloads for your staff.
+Automation is no easy task but with the right tools in place, you standardize processes, remove the risk of human error and reduce the workloads for your staff.